synnwang/sudoku_dataset_difficulty/README.md

 # A Dataset of Sudoku Puzzles with Difficulty Metrics by Human Players
-### A paper submitted to IEEE Transactions on Games

 Sudoku is a popular puzzle game all around the world.
 Difficulty rating of a Sudoku puzzle is a  difficult problem and a large number of researches have been proposed to tackle the problem.
 How to evaluate a difficulty rating algorithm is also a challenging problem.